 The UAE’s political development drive led to a significant rise in the number of electoral college members since the first election cycle.
 In 2006, the electoral college included 6,595 citizens.
 This number reached 135,308 in 2011, 224,281 in 2015 – an increase of 66 percent, and 337,738 in 2019 – an increase of 50.6 percent.

-The highlight of the 2019 elections was the directive of His Highness Sheikh Khalifa bin Zayed Al Nahyan to raise the representation of women in FNC to 50 percent.
+The highlight of the 2019 elections was the directive of late H.H.
+Sheikh Khalifa bin Zayed Al Nahyan to raise the representation of women in FNC to 50 percent.
 This new milestone is part of the country’s efforts to empower women in all fields.

 In June 2019, the National Election Committee (NEC) issued the Executive Regulations for the fourth cycle of the FNC elections.